Arch Setup for Zephyrus G14

 Format Disk

-- My Disk is
+• My Disk is nvme0n1, check with lsblk

-with this simple layout:Mount Point Partition Partition type Size /mnt/boot /dev/boot_partition EFI system partition At least 300MB (Would suggest more if planning to run multiple kernels) /mnt /dev/root_partition Linux Filesystem Remainder of device
+/mnt/boot /dev/boot_partition EFI system partition At least 300MB (Would suggest more if planning to run multiple kernels)

-After partitioning, run lsblk
+After partitioning, run lsblk to identify your partitions:

-Sample lsblk
+Sample lsblk output:

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS